During the holiday season, most of us are focused on family celebrations, shopping or taking part in social gatherings.

 Even though we’re all extra busy amid the holidays, try not to mindlessly rush about, especially while driving.
-The study showed, for instance, that 21 million people have had car accidents because they were speeding.
+The study showed, for instance, that 21 million people have had car accidents while some are involved in truck accidents like an 18-wheeler accident because they were speeding.
 These are largely preventable accidents.

 Additionally, double-check your insurance coverage.
 Now is a good time of year to make sure that your home or apartment, property and other valuables are adequately insured.
 It’s wise to assess your life insurance coverage as well.

 Homeowner’s and renter’s insurance policies often cover many accidents and mishaps that take place in your residence.
 But those policies usually have a cap in terms of coverage.

 So it’s a smart idea to also buy extra liability coverage, better known as umbrella insurance.

 “The holidays are a great time, but all the commotion and celebrating can sometimes cause people to be too relaxed,” says insuranceQuotes.com’s senior analyst, Laura Adams.